-In 2005, my mom was diagnosed with metastatic breast cancer, treatable but not cureable.
-She did a wee bit of treatment and then opted for hospice.
+In 2005, my mom was diagnosed with metastatic breast cancer.
+She opted for hospice.

 A few days before she died, Mom had otherworldly visitors; her parents, grandparents, favorite aunt and uncle, and her son, my brother Jim.

-There is a trajectory of experience that happens when someone is dying.
+There is a trajectory of experiences that happen when someone is dying.
 How I understood this process before and after Mom died are quite different.

-I clearly see patterns now in movement, language, behavior of the dying.
+I clearly see patterns now in movement, language, and behaviors of the dying.
 What some describe as nonsense, I see as communication.

-My work in the world is to lessen fear around dying, to teach people what they're seeing when they're with someone who is dying - what to listen and watch for, how to intrepret things that seem unintrepretable.
-I do this because because when we have information, when we have context, we can bypass fear and be more fully present in the moment.
+My work in the world is to lessen fear around dying, to teach people what they're seeing when they're with someone who is dying - what to listen and watch for, how to interpret things that seem uninterpretable.

 What I want you to know: